enrico-lt/pg_admindb/README.md

 Copy all files in a directory of you server.
 Modify all parametes in the 'Configuration Parameters' section of each script.

+If you really want to use this in your environment contact me and I can give you all the details you need to look at.

+# Requirements

+Windos Server 2016+
+Commuinity Windows Installer for PostgreSQL 12 from EnterpriseDB